 - Low salaries in high-cost-of-living areas, such as New York City and San Francisco, remain an issue for emergency physicians.

 There has been very little change in regional income levels, with some areas up 3 percent and others down 3 percent.
 The numbers are based on 1,632 hours per year and include incentive bonuses and relative value unit compensation where applicable.
 Annual package numbers include basic benefits valued at $30,000.
 Sign-on bonuses, loan assistance, and other perks are not included.
 Rankings are based on state averages, not the sporadic highs.
 (See Figure 1 for the top 10 and bottom 10 states in terms of overall compensation.)
+You can also visit ACEP’s comprehensive archive of industry and EM-specific salary and compensation information.

 The Southeast continues to lead the country, with an average hourly/annual salary of $231/$406,000, and 40 percent of jobs available are open to primary care (PC) boarded physicians.